|

 Chiapas.
 At CISC, I gained extensive, first-hand experience in

-stages of social science research, including developing protocols,
+all stages of social science research, including developing protocols,

 collecting and analyzing data, writing up and presenting results